MarineEvoEcoLab/EecSeq/Protocol.md

 * Plan your capture pools before starting hybridization.
 In fact, planning capture pools should be done when planning multiplexing.
 The main thing to do when planning how many captures to do is to evenly spread sample "attributes" between captures, ie if you have samples from 4 populations, each capture should have roughly the same number of samples from each population.
 This minimizes any batch effect based on capture efficiency.
 * There is also the question of how much gDNA library per sample to use, and how many gDNA libraries to have in each capture reaction.
 The Puritz Lab has had successes with capture pools that included: 5, 6, and 10 samples in each.
 The lab has also had success with 500ng as the total amount for the capture pooled gDNA, and with 200ng of each gDNA library.
 * How many gDNA libraries you have will be the largest factor in determining this.
 The washes after hybridization are intensive, so decreasing the number of tubes to handle is something to consider.
 For example, for a project with 50 samples, 5 capture pools that had 10 samples each were used.
 For a project with 18 samples, 3 capture pools that had 6 samples each were used.
 * Probes are used in excess.
 We recommend using 500 ng of probes, but have also successfully captured with as little as 100 ng of probes and 100 ng of library.
-We have also had success with 500ng of probes with 600ng of pooled gDNA libraries, and 500ng of probes with 1ug of pooled gDNA libraries.
+We have also had success with 500ng of probes with 600ng of pooled gDNA libraries, and 500ng of probes with 1ug of pooled gDNA libraries. **Yield will scale directly with input**
 * **It is important to note that the total volume of all the gDNA libraries for 1 capture plus the volume of probes needs to be less than or equal to 23.5ul.**